RocketChat/Rocket.Chat.Embedded.armhf/README.md

 4) due to the need to build fibres and sharp library natively - snap build *must* be executed on ARMHF hardware - no known robust emulator is available publicly
 5) End of Life for ARMHF or 32 bit support is quickly arriving; with the latest Raspberry Pi 3+ already supporting full 64bit OSes

+## snap and docker

+The `snap` directory contains working and tested source to build a Rocket.Chat 1.0 snap for ARMHF 32 bit server on Raspberry Pi or other SoC boards.

+The `docker` directory contains working and tested source files to build mongodb and Rocket.Chat docker images for ARMHF 32bit servers.
+It also contains a tested docker-compose file for starting mongo, initializing replicaset and oplog, and starting the Rocket.Chat server.